 University of Arizona

-The University of Arizona's School of Geography and Development has 2 graduate-level offerings for Geographic Information Systems Technology - both are available without thesis work.
+The University of Arizona's School of Geography and Development has 2 graduate-level offerings for Geographic Information Systems Technology, both available without thesis work.
 For students pursuing a Masters of Science degree, the department offers the Masters of Science in GIST.
-For professionals or managers requiring an executive- level understanding of the field, the university offers the Professional GIST Graduate Certificate, available online through three semesters of study.
+For professionals or managers requiring an executive-level understanding of the field, the university offers the Professional GIST Graduate Certificate, available online through three semesters of study.

 PhD in GIS

-Individuals who choose to pursue a Doctorate in GIS typically gravitate towards an academic path - teaching and research within their chosen fields.
+Individuals who choose to pursue a Doctorate in GIS typically gravitate towards an academic path, focusing on teaching and research within their chosen fields.
 Nevertheless, their career prospects extend beyond academia.
 Graduates with a PhD in GIS often find roles as environmental scientists, geophysical surveyors (conducting readings, mapping, and interpreting data), and systems engineers.

 School Spotlight